NPR’s “From the Top”

 Tom Vignieri, music producer at “From the Top,” encourages strong classical students to not wait until “the second half of senior year” to apply to perform on the show.
 By then, it may be too late.
 Admissions are rolling, for students ages 8 – 18, and reapplying is highly encouraged.”It’s not a make or break kind of thing,” he says.
 “It’s not unusual for us to get to know a performer at a younger age and track them until we think they’re ready to come onto the show.”

-The “From the Top” segment featuring Emily Switzer and Bryan Dunnewald as well as “From the Top” alum, Kolio Plachkov (French horn), now Associate Principal, Third horn, of the Colorado Symphony Orchestra, will be aired Feb.
-26th and Mar.
-3rd, 2013.
+The “From the Top” segment featuring Emily Switzer and Bryan Dunnewald as well as “From the Top” alum, Kolio Plachkov (French horn), now Associate Principal, Third horn, of the Colorado Symphony Orchestra, aired in February and March, 2013.

 Photo by John Servies